d-k-ivanov/d-k-ivanov.github.io/about.md

 ### [**Ormco Corporation**](https://ormco.com)

+* Lead team to use most efficient automation trends
-* Design and implementation of AWS and Azure based cloud solutions
+* Architect AWS and Azure based cloud solutions
-* Design and implementation of DevOps pipeline
+* Architect DevOps pipeline
 * Debug and automate builds and compilation for C++/QT for Win and Mac
 * Debug and deploy Java microservices (Spring)
 * Develop workflow for Atlassian stack